 The Idaho Public Utilities Commission approved Idaho Power’s filing to change all area lights, flood lights and company-owned street lights from high-pressure sodium lights to LEDs.
 Idaho Power began the changeout in fall 2019.

 LED lights provide significant advantages over the existing high-pressure sodium lights.
 LED lights provide better lighting quality, consume less energy and require less maintenance.
 Due to changing technology within the lighting industry, Idaho Power has less certainty regarding the future availability of the existing high-pressure sodium technology.

 No. Idaho Power will no longer maintain an inventory of high-pressure sodium lights as the transition is made to LED street lights.
 Idaho Power will replace all company-owned street light fixtures with LED fixtures.

-Idaho Power will begin replacing existing light fixtures with LED fixtures in fall 2019.
+Idaho Power began replacing existing light fixtures with LED fixtures in fall 2019.
 The project is expected to take approximately four years to complete.

 The LED light fixture will look similar to the existing high-pressure sodium fixtures.

 The light quality of the LED light fixture is visually different than light produced by the existing high-pressure sodium fixtures.
 High-pressure sodium street lights produce a light color with a yellowish or orange hue, whereas the color temperature of LED lights is whiter with better color rendition, thus providing greater clarity.
 LED lights also project light in a focused pattern, directing light more precisely where it is needed.
 The result is more uniform light coverage, with less glare and fewer dark spots, which improves visibility.